Rohan3429/Rohan3429/README.md

 <h1 align="center">Hi 👋, I'm Rohan Patel</h1>
 <h3 align="center">a web development enthusiast 📚💻.
 I have a deep interest in exploring the fascinating world of web technologies and building impactful applications.</h3>

-🌱 I’m currently learning Web Development, Full Stack
+🌱 I’m currently working at AlpsLogic IT Solutions as Full Stack Developer

 📫 How to reach me rohanpatel0421@gmail.com